 How To Clean With Baking Soda (Sodium bicarbonate)

-Sodium bicarbonate, known by baking soda, is widely used in baking and applying on home appliances to clean.
+Sodium bicarbonate, known as baking soda, is widely used in baking and applying on home appliances to clean.
 It is salt composed of a sodium cation and a bicarbonate anion.
 Baking soda is an alkali, a soluble salt that can help remove dirt and stains.
 When dissolved in water, an alkali such as baking soda can interact with acids from stains and help remove them.
 Source

 - Arm & Hammer baking soda is pure, safe and natural